aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 url: /net/manage-textbox/
 ---

 Texts on slides typically exist in text boxes or shapes.
 Therefore, to add a text to a slide, you have to add a text box and then put some text inside the textbox.
-Aspose.Slides provides the [IAutoShape](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape) interface that allows you to add a shape containing some text.
+Aspose.Slides for .NET provides the [IAutoShape](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape) interface that allows you to add a shape containing some text.

 {{% alert title="Info" color="info" %}}